 Finding and fixing bugs late in the development process is expensive and time-consuming.
 This is especially true when there are issues with features that have already been released to production.

-With a pipeline, you can test and deploy code more frequently, giving testers the ability to detect issues as soon as they occur and to fix them immediately.
+With a pipeline, you can test and deploy code more frequently, giving testers the ability to detect issues as soon as they occur and fix them immediately.
 You are essentially mitigating risks in real-time.

 Organizations are moving toward releasing features multiple times a day.
 It is not an easy task, only a handful of companies like Netflix, Amazon, and Facebook have been able to achieve this goal.
 But, with a seamless CI/CD pipeline, multiple daily releases can be made a reality.